sparkflows/sparkflows-docs/docs/installation-upgrading/database/sql-server.rst

 Fire can easily be setup up to run with Microsoft SQL Server.

-More details of the MySQL database can be found here : https://www.microsoft.com/en-us/sql-server/default.aspx
+More details of the Microsoft SQL Server database can be found here : https://www.microsoft.com/en-us/sql-server/default.aspx

 Install Microsoft SQL Server
 -------------